Back

 Asynchronous learning platforms

 Gist.
-Most of the online courses platforms fall under this category.
+Most of the online course platforms fall under this category.
 Teachers upload learning materials to the platform: manuals, syllabi, videos, and assignments.
-The distinguishing factor of this type of apps is that students don’t interact with course instructors or teachers live.
+The distinguishing factor of this type of app is that students don’t interact with course instructors or teachers live.
 They study the materials on their own at their comfortable pace.
-Then students either submit assignments to be graded, get their peers to discuss their work, or assess their papers and homework themselves.
+Then, students either submit assignments to be graded, get their peers to discuss their work, or assess their papers and homework themselves.

 Coursera online e-learning platform